Google Toolbar: Google Compute

 Google Compute was a separately downloadable add-on for the Google Toolbar which utilized the user's computer to help the Folding@home distributed computing project, which studies disease-relevant protein folding and other molecular dynamics.
 It was founded in March 2002 by Google co-founder Sergey Brin.
 Functionally, it downloaded a small packet of work, performed calculations on it, and uploaded it back to Stanford University.
 Although it was limited in functionality and scope, it increased Folding@home's participation from 10,000 up to about 30,000 active CPUs.
 The program ended in October 2005 in favor of the project's official clients, and is no longer available for the Toolbar.

 Discontinuation

-On December 12th, 2021, Google Toolbar was quietly shut down by Google.
-The website now redirects to Toolbar Support, stating the user should install Google Chrome instead, and shows instructions on how to uninstall Toolbar for those on Internet Explorer.
+On December 12, 2021, Google Toolbar was quietly shut down by Google.
+The website redirected to Toolbar Support, stating the user should install Google Chrome instead, and showed instructions on how to uninstall Toolbar for those on Internet Explorer.
 Computers that still have Google Toolbar are not affected.
+It now redirects to Chrome Support.